typst-community/guidelines/src/chapters/interoperability.typ

 To mark an item private, consider simply prefixing it with an underscore like `_internal-func`.
 While it is not technically unreachable for a user, it is declared as discouraged to use and generally considered unstable, i.e. not part of the stability guarantees of your API.
-To truly make an item private it must be declared in a scope deeper than the top level of a module, such as inside a function or block expression without being returned from such a scope.
+To truly make an item private it must be declared in a scope deeper than the top level scope of a module, such as inside a function or block expression without being returned from such a scope.

 ```typst
 // public and stable